cosmic-utils/clipboard-manager/.github/PULL_REQUEST_TEMPLATE.md

-Please explain briefly what the PR does.
-Also, make sure you have read the [contributing guide](../CONTRIBUTING.md) before submitting this PR.
+Please briefly explain the purpose of this PR.
+Also, make sure you have read the [contributing guide](https://github.com/cosmic-utils/clipboard-manager/blob/master/CONTRIBUTING.md) before submitting it.